 - Re-open the Static Optimization tool (if you have already closed it), and load your saved setup file.

-- You can add additional actuation by going to the Actuators input box, clicking Edit... > Add and selecting the gait10dof18musc_Strong_actuators.xml from your working folder.
+- You can add additional actuation by going to the Actuators input box in the Actuators and External Loads tab, clicking Edit... > Add and selecting the gait10dof18musc_Strong_actuators.xml from your working folder.
 The actuator file is a pre-made file that contains specifications for actuators for each coordinate in the model (i.e., reserves and residuals plus an actuator to control the lumbar extension degree of freedom).

 - We want to append these actuators to the existing set of muscles, rather than replacing the muscles, so select the button Append to model's force set